agileobjects/AgileMapper/docs/src/configuration/Pairing-Derived-Types.md

 Derived type pairing matches particular derived sources types to particular derived target types.
-Most of the time [this is done automatically](/Derived-Types), but if your derived types aren't consistently-named, or you want to make derived type mapping conditional, you can configure it.
+In many cases [this is done automatically](/Derived-Types), but if your derived types aren't consistently-named, or you want to make derived type mapping conditional, you can configure it.

 For example: